boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/line-chart.md

 ![Add more than one Measures](/static/assets/cloud/visualizing-data/visualization-widgets/images/line-chart/adding-values.png)

-Click the `Settings` option to change the name by using the `Rename` option and the required summary type from the available summary types shown in the `Settings.`
+Click the `Settings` option to change the name by using the `Rename` option and the required summary type from the available summary types shown in the `Settings`.

 ![Settings](/static/assets/cloud/visualizing-data/visualization-widgets/images/line-chart/settings.png)

 #### Filtering data

-You can filter the data to be displayed in the funnel chart by using the `Filter.` For more details, refer to the [filter](/cloud-bi/visualizing-data/working-with-widgets/configuring-widget-filters/).
+You can filter the data to be displayed in the funnel chart by using the Filter.
+For more details, refer to the [filter](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Configuring widget filters](/static/assets/cloud/visualizing-data/visualization-widgets/images/line-chart/filter-option.png)

 #### Formatting data

-You can format the data to be displayed in the chart by using the `Format` option.
-For more details, refer to the [measure format](/cloud-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+You can format the data to be displayed in the chart by using the Format option.
+For more details, refer to the [measure format](/embedded-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting measure type column](/static/assets/cloud/visualizing-data/visualization-widgets/images/line-chart/format-option.png)